What is Arcweight?

 Can other people see my ratings?

 No. Your ratings are private by default.
-The only way someone sees a rating you've made is through the secure path lookup, which only reveals a single rating value in a specific context (the intermediary path pill).
+The only way someone sees a rating you've made is if you enable Path Sharing, which reveals a single rating value in a specific context (the intermediary path pill).
+You control this via a toggle in the extension popup.
+For full details, see our Privacy Policy.

 Can I rate 2nd-degree connections?